toxazhl/fastmqtt/README.md

 **Contributions**

-We welcome contributions to improve FastMQTT!
+We welcome contributions to improve FastMqtt!
 Please open issues for bug reports or feature suggestions, and fork the repository to submit pull requests.

 Let me know if you'd like modifications or have specific aspects you want to emphasize in the README!